k-stachowiak/game-script/documentation.md

 * if     : _boolean_ -> _?_ -> _?_ -> _?_
 * while  : _boolean_ -> _?_ -> unit
 * switch : _a_ -> { _a_ _b_ } -> { _a_ _b_ } -> ... -> _b_

+The switch expression is not trivial therefore an example will be provided:

+    (switch _some_value_
+        { true "boolean true" }
+        { 1 "integer one" }
+    )

+The above expression will test the given value and return an according message.
+No type is enforced upon the value, only equality check will be performed against the case keys.
+Currently there is no way of implementing a "capture all" case.

 ### Reference related expressions
 * ref   : _?_ -> _reference_            -- returns reference to a given value